The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Comparison to simulations

 \subsection{Producing an initial PCEB population with COSMIC}

 We used COSMIC to produce a population of zero-age PCEBs representative of the sdB + MS binaries in our sample.
 We assumed a \citet{Kroupa_2001} primary initial mass function, a uniform initial eccentricity distribution, and a lognormal initial period distribution following \citet{Raghavan_2010}.
 We simulate a single burst of star formation and evolve the resulting binary population for 13.7 Gyr.
 Since BSE \citep{BSE_2002} and COSMIC do not model the formation of sdB stars via the standard channels \citep[e.g.][]{Han_2002, han_2003}, these calculations do not directly form sdBs.
 Instead, when a primary overflows its Roche lobe near the tip of the first giant branch, it simply forms a He WD.
 Thus, we focus our analysis on PCEBs containing $0.4 - 0.5 M_\odot$ He WDs, many of which should have ignited core He burning near the tip of the first giant branch and formed sdB stars.
 We selected binaries that any point in their evolution contain $0.4 - 0.5 M_\odot$ He WDs (kstar\_1 = 10) and MS companions with masses $M_{\rm MS} < 0.7 M_\odot$ (kstar\_2 = 0).
+We explore the effects of selecting lower-mass sdBs, as might be expected for sdBs formed from progenitors that ignited helium non-degenerately, in Appendix \ref{appendix: COSMIC larger mass range}.
 While this selection is not identical to the sdB binaries in our observed sample, the stellar properties at the onset of and emergence from the common envelope are sufficiently described to capture the companion mass and orbital period distribution of the sdB sample, even though the models do not capture the ignition of He in the core.
 We take this population produced by COSMIC to be the zero-age sdB + MS PCEB population.

 Figure \ref{fig: cosmic_population} compares the synthetic population of sdB + MS binaries produced with COSMIC with our observed sample.